geoschem/GCClassic/docs/source/config/geoschem-config.rst

        activate: true
        buffer_zone_NSEW: [0, 0, 0, 0]

+The :command:`grid` section contains setings that define the grid used by GEOS-Chem Classic

-.. option:: grid:resolution
+.. option:: resolution

    Specifies the horizontal resolution of the grid.
-Accepted values
+Accepted values are:
-   are:

    .. option:: 4.0x5.0